finos/common-domain-model/docs/event-model.md

 amounts like cashflows.

-In addition to the observation value, a reset specifies the date from which the resettable value becomes applicable in the trade\'s context, which could be different from the observation date if some observation lag applies.
-Depending on the trade\'s economic properties, a reset may also depend on several observation values based on some aggregation method - e.g. a compounded interest rate based on daily fixings.
+In addition to the observation value, a reset specifies the date from which the resettable value becomes applicable in the trade's context, which could be different from the observation date if some observation lag applies.
+Depending on the trade's economic properties, a reset may also depend on several observation values based on some aggregation method - e.g. a compounded interest rate based on daily fixings.